prisma-labs/graphqlgen/README.md

 ## Generation

+> **IMPORTANT**: The generated typings and default resolver implementations are all stored in a single file which should never be edited!

 The goal of this feature is to make your resolvers type-safe!
 Without a tool like `graphqlgen`, type-safe resolvers would require you to write huge amounts of boilerplate to keep your GraphQL schema in sync with your TypeScript type definitions, which is a cumbersome and error-prone process.

 For each model, `graphqlgen` generates the following: